europeana/rd-europeana-python-api/CONTRIBUTING.md

 Most of the time there isn't anything special that you must do if you wish to write or edit docstrings **except following our [docstring style choices](#docstring-style).** Our Sphinx is set up to pick up and document the changes that you make to raw `.py` files.
 However, if you are writing the documentation for a wholly new module or sub-module, you need to take some extra steps to make sure that your new module or sub-module is watched over by Sphinx:

 - If you are writing a new module (something that would be the sibling of `src/apis` or `src/utils`), **you need to create a top-level `.rst` file with the name of the module for that module.** This `.rst` file would need to be located under `docs/source`, as a sibling of files such as `docs/source/utils.rst` and `docs/source/apis.rst`.
 Fill out the content of this `.rst` file by looking at [the relevant documentation on the Sphinx website](https://www.sphinx-doc.org/en/master/usage/quickstart.html#autodoc) or by studying files such as `docs/source/apis.rst` or `docs/source/utils.rst`.
+- When writing a new module, you also need to edit the file `docs/source/package.rst` with the relevant information.
+You can take hints from the file itself when making additions.
 - If you are writing a new sub-module under one of the existing modules (currently `apis` and `utils`), then you need edit the `.rst` file responsible for documenting that module.
 Once again, you can study the existing documentation files or look at [the relevant documentation on the Sphinx website](https://www.sphinx-doc.org/en/master/usage/quickstart.html#autodoc).

+After doing any docstring-related change, **we strongly suggest you to compile Sphinx locally to see if there are any problems.** Please check the [*compiling documentation locally using Sphinx*](#compiling-documentation-locally-using-sphinx) section for more info on how to do that.

 ### Writing illustrative tutorials